 Imperfect Foods was started in 2015.
-They focus on metropolitan areas.
-They currently deliver to 25 metropolitan areas in the United States.
+They deliver to metropolitan areas in 32 states.

-They differentiate themselves by allowing customers to customize their boxes.
+Imperfect Foods allows customers to completely customize their boxes.
 You can choose from 4 different size boxes and organic or conventional.
 They will add a set of items to your box.
-During a customization window, you can swap things out and add eggs, dairy, or other pantry items if you’d like.
+During a customization window, you can swap things out and add eggs, dairy, meat, or other pantry items if you’d like.

-Imperfect Foods has their own delivery drivers.
+For most areas, Imperfect Foods has its own delivery drivers.
 Because of this delivery options are limited.
 For example, they only deliver to my area on Tuesday afternoons.

 About Misfits Market